 Peas are good, peas are good, but I wonder if I'll bother to grow any next year.
 Pro: they're delicious straight from the pod, and last night I sat by the fire in the cool of the evening, snacking my way through generous handfuls.
 Con: the space they take up, relative to the nutritional value, doesn't seem to be worth it.
 I think I'll focus more next year on bigger vegetables, and those that keep longer, like potatoes, onions, and squash.

-but I'm hoping I'll soon find out
+Squash.
+Can't remember which variety, but I'm hoping I'll soon find out |

 I'm quite pleased with my squash plant so far: the only one of four that germinated from the seeds I sowed at the end of March, but I counted 13 buds on the plant yesterday, all ready to flower any day now, after which the bees will do their bees knees and the edible parts should start to grow.
 Multiply that by several next year, and that's a lot of squash to harvest in the autumn.